Samantha-uk/zigzag-v1/README.md

+# Zigzag v0.2.0 will be arriving soon
+So I have archived this repo.

+*Edited: 5-Dec-2020*

 # Zigzag v0.1.0 (Alpha Release)

 Zigzag is a custom card/panel for [Home Assistant](https://www.home-assistant.io/)  that displays a graphical layout of Zigbee devices and the connections between them.